 Ruth was a devoted mother, grandmother, great-grandmother and aunt, who used her skills of sewing, crafting and cooking to delight and comfort those she loved.
 She was an active student of genealogy who traced her family lineage back to its European roots.
 She was an active member of the La Villita Chapter of the Daughters of the American Revolution, the L.S.
 Ross Chapter of the United Daughters of the Confederacy and the Robert Henry Chapter of the Daughters of the Republic of Texas, where she served as their Historian.
 She was a member of First United Methodist Bryan and, as her health deteriorated, attended service and bible study at Arbor Oaks at Crestview.
 She was a member of the Texas Forestry Association and a proud pine tree farm owner.

-She is survived by her children, Kay (Steve) Pontious of Katy and Conroe, Mark (Shelly) Humphrey of College Station; her 4th Generation Aggie grandchildren Rich (Christy) of Houston, Whitney (Brady) of Austin and Kristina (Jonathan) of The Woodlands; her great grandchildren Nicole and McKenna; her brother Giles (Juanita) Blalock of Harleton as well a numerous nieces and nephews and a community of friends.
+She is survived by her children, Kay (Steve) Pontious of Katy and Conroe, Mark (Shelly) Humphrey of College Station; her 4th Generation Aggie grandchildren Rich (Christy) of Houston, Whitney (Brady) of Austin, Kristina (Jonathan) of The Woodlands and Lauren of College Station; her great grandchildren Nicole and McKenna; her brother Giles (Juanita) Blalock of Harleton as well as numerous nieces and nephews and a community of friends.